On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Wrap-Up and Discussion

-Through our in-depth analysis of all adversarial examples, we have highlighted that unrealistic examples are useful only if they have a closed latent space representation to the realistic examples (i.e. they have a similar embedding or they perturb the same features).
-Indeed, the botnet case has revealed that unrealistic examples and realistic examples overlap in the feature space, and the attacks that generated these examples typically modify the same features.
-This opens the practical perspective of improving model hardening through the observation of past real-world adversarial examples in order to tune traditional attacks (or create new attacks) that mimic these examples.
+Through our in-depth analysis of all adversarial examples, we have highlighted that unrealistic examples are useful only if they have a close representation to the realistic examples (i.e. they follow the same direction, they are similarly aggressive, and they perturb the same features).
+Indeed, the botnet case has revealed that unrealistic examples and realistic examples overlap in the feature space, and the attacks that generated these examples typically modify the same features. \textit{Our results pave the way for developing new adversarial hardening mechanisms.
+These mechanisms would rely on new attacks (or adaptation of existing attacks) to efficiently produce unrealistic examples that mimic realistic adversarial examples.} This follows the assumption that a set of realistic adversarial examples are available (e.g. captured from previous attack attempts or produced by an existing attack).
+As a future work, one of those considered mechanisms is learning domain constraints from realistic examples, then integrating the constraints as an attack objective (e.g. into PGD).
+Another foreseen mechanism would drive the attack in a direction towards realistic examples — achieving a high cosine similarity and a similar degree of aggressiveness — in order to produce examples that are close in their latent space.

+Our replication package (including the datasets and attacks we used) can act as a benchmark for future research to lean on.
+In particular, the malware use case has required considerable engineering effort and significant computation resources to produce the examples and harden the models.